 The State of Michigan and many of its communities have been emerging from one of the most extensive economic recessions on record since the Great Depression.
 At its height, unemployment topped 7.8% across the state.
-Locally, unemployment wasn't nearly as high as seen in the Figure 6, but the same pattern was present as identified regionally, across the state and across the nation.
+Locally, unemployment wasn't nearly as high as seen in the Figure 6, but the same pattern w as high as seen in the Figure 6, but the same pattern was present as identified regionally, across the state and across the nation.